notKamui/M1/Java/TD4/README.md

 A re-entrant lock means that it's a lock that holds an internal counter.
 It gets incremented everytime we lock it, and decremented everytime we unlock it.

+## Exercise 3

+### Q7

+A thread has to be interrupted in a cooperative manner.
+Indeed, sometimes the thread will be doing operations that need to be *done* before accepting to be interrupted (e.g. IO operations ; you can't stop that).